 Have completed a declaration form P650 and responded 'No' to all questions in the personal history in Section B of the form.

-Newcomers to the sport in Australia have to complete and pass a firearms safety course before being allowed to shoot, and of course safety is every shooter's highest priority.
-Then apply for a firearms licence via the NSW Firearms Registry Link
+Newcomers to the sport in Australia have to complete and pass a firearms safety course as part of the process of obtaining a licence.
+Of course safety is every shooter's highest priority.

 The club periodically run the NSW Police Safety Training course.
 To arranged please contact us via the contact us page.